-John Satterfield is the choral director of CSN and Accents, and also teaches courses in piano.
+John Satterfield is the choral director of The First Edition, CSN and Accents, and also teaches courses in piano.
 John received his Bachelor’s Degree in Music Education from Illinois State University and his graduate degree from Eastern Illinois University.
-John has taught vocal music in several schools throughout Illinois and Indiana for the past 15 years and has served as a vocal clinician at several music festivals and show choir competitions.
+John has taught vocal music in several schools throughout Illinois and Indiana for the past 25 years and has served as a vocal clinician at several music festivals and show choir competitions.

 In 1991, Mr. Satterfield studied opera performance throughout Germany and Austria.
 Mr. Satterfield has performed in several operas, operettas, musicals, and appeared as a soloist for several major oratorios.
 He has performed the roles of Albert Herring in the opera Albert Herring by Benjamin Britten, Basilio in Mozart’s The Marriage of Figaro, Nanki-Poo in Gilbert and Sullivan’s The Mikado, John Adams in 1776 and most recently as Prof. Harold Hill in the Civic Under the Stars’ production of The Music Man.

 Charis Vander Plaats